 The female House Finch can lay up to 4 eggs per season but usually lays around 3 of them at a time over 12 days.
 The female House Finch’s eggs are also blue in color and speckled with brown spots.

 What birds have blue eggs? well, there is more than one bird that lays blue eggs.
-For your information, I have added around 18 such types of birds.
+Next time when someone asks you which bird lays blue eggs you should refer them to this article.

-After reading this article, you should be able to know about different kinds of birds that lay completely or partially blue eggs.
+After reading this article, you should be able to know about different kinds of birds with blue eggs (i.e. either completely blue or partially with some kind of speckles on them).

 Hope this article was helpful and you like it!